altruios/namshubettulpa/public/namshubettulpa/consequences.md

 'M::Not halloween'
-~Martha suppressed a smile, and realized, that was probably the only time he could easily go out in pubic~ ~Without being killed or becoming famous, that is~
+~Martha suppressed a smile, and realized, that was probably the only time he could easily go out in pubic~ ~Without being killed or becoming famous, that is~ "A::I don't see any notes about Al-tok"
+"G::Then what's the plan?"
+`{TODO:finish}`

 }
 {